alexis-evelyn/RandomTech/README.md

 ## Development

-To include this mod in your development environment, use `modImplementation 'me.alexisevelyn:randomtech:<latest-version>'` and include the Maven Central.
+To include this mod in your development environment, use `modImplementation 'me.alexisevelyn:randomtech:<latest-version>'` and include Maven Central.

 The same process applies for the API.
 Use `modImplementation 'me.alexisevelyn:randomtechapi:<latest-version>'` and include Maven Central.